-(4) The water system must collect replacement samples for any samples invalidated under this section if, after the invalidation of one (1) or more samples the system has too few samples to meet the minimum requirements of subsection (c).
-Any such replacement samples must be taken as soon as possible, but no later than twenty (20) days after the date the commissioner invalidates the sample or by the end of the applicable monitoring period, whichever occurs later.
-Replacement samples taken after the end of the applicable monitoring period shall not also be used to meet the monitoring requirements of a subsequent monitoring period.
-The replacement samples shall be taken at the same locations as the invalidated samples or, if that is not possible, at locations other than those already used for sampling during the monitoring period.
+- (4) The following apply to replacement samples: - (A) The water system must collect replacement samples for any samples invalidated under this section if, after the invalidation of one (1) or more samples, the system has too few samples to meet the minimum requirements of subsection (c). - (B) Replacement samples required under clause (A) must be taken as soon as possible, but not later than: - (i) twenty (20) days after the date the commissioner invalidates the sample; or - (ii) the end of the applicable monitoring period;

+whichever occurs later.